Research

 Ice: single crystal, nucleation, and anti-icing

-The Shultz group has developed a technique to grow high-quality single crystal ice based on a modified Bridgeman apparatus.
+Prof. Shultz has developed a technique to grow high-quality single crystal ice based on a modified Bridgeman apparatus.
 Targeted ice faces can be cut from the ice boules based on the orientation of the optical axis of the crystal.
 Being able to produce high-quality single crystals is necessary for obtaining reliable SFG spectra of different ice faces and is useful for future research involving ice.

 Environment: ammonia